istio/istio.io/content/en/blog/2026/istio-network-security-flat-networks-ambient-mode/index.md

     matchLabels:
       gateway.networking.k8s.io/gateway-name: production-egress-gateway
   policyTypes: ["Egress"]
   egress:
     - {} # Unrestricted egress for the gateway itself
 {{< /text >}}

 ## What we learned

-1. **Start with the why**: We adopted Istio here not because it is interesting technology, but because the infrastructure could not give us the isolation we needed without months of back-and-forth.
+1. **Focus on the business problem, not the tech**: We adopted Istio here not because it is interesting technology, but because the infrastructure could not give us the isolation we needed without months of back-and-forth.
 That framing matters when you are explaining the decision to a security team.
 1. **Ambient mode is worth it, but go in with open eyes**: It removes a lot of operational overhead, but you will need the Waypoint Proxy for anything beyond basic traffic encryption, and VMs are not supported yet.
-1. **Istio and Kubernetes network rules are not the same thing**: Istio works at the application layer.
+1. **Istio and Kubernetes network rules are not the same thing**: Istio secures traffic based on workload identity at the transport and application layers.
 Kubernetes `NetworkPolicies` work at the network layer.
 You need both.
 Each catches things the other cannot.

 Hardening a network on flat infrastructure is rarely a clean process.
 It starts with the messy reality of services talking freely to each other and involves a lot of careful testing with default-deny rules before you can trust what you have built.
 But by moving from "trust this IP" to "trust this verified identity", we turned a high-risk on-premises environment into something we could actually defend, without filing a single infrastructure ticket to get there.